learn-co-curriculum/hs-git-code-along-catch-up/README.md

 So what does that mean?
 Version control is a way to save the history of your work.
 At every point while writing your code that something works successfully, you'll want to make sure to save that point.
 Git keeps track of all of those moments that you save.
 Imagine you keep working, and suddenly EVERYTHING is broken.
 What would you do?
 If you used git and saved your work along the way, you could essentially rewind your code history to a working version.

-We use [Github](https://github.com/) to store all of our code.
-Github is a web-based software for hosting your code, as well as version control, through git.
-We're going to be using the accounts we made during environment setup for all of our lab work, as well as any projects we may be working on.

 ### So let's actually start a project.

-1. First things first, we need to create directory for our project on our computers that will hold our code.
+1. First things first, we need to create directory for our project on our computer that will hold our code.
 It's considered best practice to hold single projects in their own directories.
 You wouldn't want to just have everything floating separately on your desktop.
 Let's make a directory for our project and `cd` into it:

 `mkdir my_website`
 `cd my_website`